Match & Mend: Minimally Invasive Local Reassembly for Patching N-day Vulnerabilities in ARM Binaries: Automatic Binary Patching

 \subsubsection{Unmatched Data References}

 In case the data reference is not matched, we assume that the value of the memory location of the reference is not part of the vulnerable binary.
-This could for example be the case if the patch adds a string to the function that was not used before.
-Therefore, the algorithm executes the function \lstinline|LoadDataFrom()| to load data from the destination of the reference.
-In the next step this data is written to a new destination, \lstinline|newDest|, in the extended or added segment.
+This may be due to the patch adding a previously unused string to the function, for instance.
+Therefore, the algorithm calls \lstinline|LoadDataFrom()| to load data from the destination of the reference.
+In the next step, this data is written to a new destination, \lstinline|newDest|, in the extended or added segment.
 The new destination is positioned at a distance from the instruction to provide sufficient space for rewriting the remaining instructions of the patch.
-Following our example in~\autoref{fig:example}, this means \lstinline|0x2400:ds| has no match and the string \lstinline|"zero_length_keyword"| is loaded from the memory location \lstinline|0x2400:ds| and written to a new memory location in the extended segment of the vulnerable binary.
+Following our example in~\autoref{fig:example}, this means \lstinline|0x2400:ds| has no match and the string \lstinline|"zero_length_keyword"| is loaded from memory location \lstinline|0x2400:ds| and written to a new memory location in the extended segment of the vulnerable binary.
 With this newly created memory location, the algorithm can now proceed as before, calculating a backward slice and using the constraint solver to adapt all memory locations such that address of the newly added data is reached.

 If there is no reference or a reference with destination inside the function, the instruction will be reassembled in the vulnerable binary.
 An example of this can be seen in~\autoref{fig:example}.
 The instruction at address \lstinline{0x1002} has no reference and will therefore be reassembled to the vulnerable binary.